Top 3 Personal Loans for Low-Income Earners

 Consider a longer tenureWhen your earnings are low, you’ll need to keep your monthly installments low as well.
 With a longer tenure (and lower interests), you can stretch out repayments to make it more affordable in the long run.
 However, do note that the longer the tenure, the higher the interest costs overall.

 You may need a guarantorSome bank lenders will require that you provide a guarantor when borrowing a larger amount, if your salary is very low or if you have bad credit.
 In other instances, you may want to ask a guarantor to support your application and help you secure better rates; it may not always work but it is worth a try!

 The Top 3 Personal Loans for Low Incomes

 Let’s get to it!
-Here are 3 of the best personal loans for those on a low income:
+Here are three of the best personal loans for those on a low income:

 If you are earning at least RM3,000 and can repay your loan within two years; this loan is worth your attention!
-It is currently being offered with a promotional rate of just 4.99% to eligible applicants till the 31st of January 2018.
+It is currently being offered with a special 40% cash back off your interests paid campaign and will run until 31 May 2019.
 In addition, no processing fee is charged and loans can be approved within 24 hours.
 The financing amount ranges from a minimum of RM5,000 up to RM150,000 and no early repayment fee will be charged if you notify the bank within three months.
 The loan is offered to both salaried workers and the self-employed.

 If you don’t need to borrow a lot, then this loan might be for you as its minimum loan amount is just RM2,000.
 You’ll also appreciate that it does not charge a processing fee and no early settlement charges will be enacted if you give the bank a one-month notice.
 The minimum income requirement is RM24,000 annually or RM2,000 per month and the interest rate is average at 8% p.a.
 The loan is open to both salaried and self-employed applicants.